 Birkenstock has a quality control system in place to reduce defective merchandise being shipped out.
 That’s why I recommend going through an authorized dealer.
 If you experience any of the aforementioned issues, I would return your shoes, they are likely counterfeit.
 Bottom line, if your gut tells you that the Birkenstocks are knock offs, send them back.

-By purchasing authentic Birkenstock shoes you will experience what Birkenstock USA describes as “peerless comfort, utmost quality and the best natural materials possible.”
+By purchasing authentic Birkenstock shoes you will experience what Birkenstock describes as “peerless comfort, utmost quality and the best natural materials possible.”
 You and your feet deserve the best.